ePages-de/epages-docs/_posts/2015-07-08-employee-induction-programme.md

 # And what's next?

-It's most probably information overkill.
 The first day is over and the new colleagues have lot's of new information in their luggage.
-The agenda for the following days contains some more interesting topics and valuable tipps for a good start at ePages.
+The agenda for the following days contains some more interesting topics and valuable tips for a good start at ePages.
+Here is what our typical agenda looks like:

 {% image blog-employee-induction-agenda.png %}{% endimage %}

-Certainly, it takes plenty of time and coaching to get new employees up to speed.
+Certainly, it takes plenty of time and coaching to get new employees fully familiar with the company and all work processes.
-But it will lay the groundwork to get them familiar with the team and ensures, they feel like valued members of the company.
+With our induction programme we are laying the groundwork to make this process as quickly as possible.
+We want to ensure that our new colleagues feel integrated into the team right from the start.